-The Minister of Sustainable Development, Environment and Parks is responsible for conservation and management of the proposed Basses-Collines-du-Lac-Coucou biodiversity reserve and is therefore responsible for supervising and monitoring activities allowed in the proposed biodiversity reserve.
-In the exercise of management responsibilities, the Minister benefits from the cooperation and participation of other government officials who hold specific responsibilities within or in proximity to this territory, such as the Minister of Natural Resources and Wildlife.
-In the exercise of their powers, Ministers shall take into account the desired protection for these natural environments and the protection status these environments have now been granted.
+The Minister of Sustainable Development, Environment and Parks is responsible for the conservation and management of the proposed Forêt-Montmorency biodiversity reserve and therefore supervises and monitors the activities allowed in the reserve.
+In managing the reserve, the Minister benefits from the input and participation of other government bodies with specific responsibilities pertaining to the reserve and its adjoining lands, such as the Minister of Natural Resources and Wildlife.
+In the exercise of their powers and functions, the Ministers will take into consideration the protection sought for these natural environments and the protection status now granted to them.
 No additional conservation measure is, at this point, considered.
 Regarding zoning, the conservation objectives for the period of temporary protection are the same for the entire area, the proposed reserve being only one conservation area.

-MAP OF THE PROPOSED BASSES-COLLINES-DU-LAC-COUCOU BIODIVERSITY RESERVE
+MAP OF THE PROPOSED FORÊT-MONTMORENCY BIODIVERSITY RESERVE